CLIMATE CHANGE ACADEMY

 According to the US Environmental Protection Agency methane is problematic as a GHG because it traps heat increasing surface heat twenty five times more than carbon dioxide by augmenting or makes larger the suns rays increasing surface heat.
 Although there is more CO2 on the planet than methane, methane has a much greater environmental impact trapping hot air on the earth's surface.
 Both GHGs must be aggressively mitigated to lower surface heat.
 Methane from organic decay in farm regions needs to be decreased by sustainable strategies such as reducing and recycling organic products rather than sending to landfill or allowing to rot sending methane into the atmosphere.
 Older automobiles, gas and oil industry waste also produce methane as a GHG into the atmosphere.
 Livestock may be responsible for > 26% of the methane released into the atmosphere while emissions from older automobiles now on the decline < 29% of the atmospheric methane.
 Methane has a Global Warming Potential -GWP of 72 because it has an atmospheric lifetime of 12+/-3 years while Nitrous Oxide has a GWP of 289 because it has a lifetime of 114 years.
 "We perish for a lack of knowledge."
 Hosea 4:6.

 The critical problems are connected with "anthropogenic" GHGs which are man-made and that linger in the atmosphere longer than natural GHGs.
 God created the trees and the oceans to absorb GHGs and to keep the air clean.
 However if we deplete the earth of adequate number of trees and place anthropogenic GHGs into the atmosphere that are synthetic to natural order then we interrupt the process leaving more GHGs in the atmosphere than needed causing the air we breath to be polluted.
 We compound this challenge by placing inordinate amounts of anthropogenic GHGs into the atmosphere overwhelming the natural system of cleaning the air.
+In other words we exceed our carbon budget by placing more GHGs into the atmosphere than the planet's trees and oceans can absorb.
 Genesis 2:15 says the following:

 Genesis 2:15 (New International Version)